mguyer25/AndrewBot/README.md

-# AndrewBot
+A Discord bot that is an Andrew soundboard and a Discord bot, JukeBot, for a music bot.

-A Discord bot that is an Andrew soundboard.
+# Andrew Bot
 Packages installed:
 Discord (discord.py)
 youtube_dl